Get exclusive member benefits & effect social change. Join Today

 The primary mode of treatment is to make the urethra wider using a medical instrument called a dilator.
 This is an outpatient procedure, meaning you won’t have to spend the night at the hospital.
 A doctor will begin by passing a small wire through the urethra and into the bladder to begin to dilate it.
 Over time, larger dilators will gradually increase the width of the urethra.

 Another nonsurgical option is permanent urinary catheter placement.
-This procedure is usually an option for severe cases.
-It carries risks such as bladder irritation and urinary tract infections.
+This procedure is usually done in severe cases.
+It has risks, such as bladder irritation and urinary tract infection.

 It’s not always possible to prevent urethral stricture.
 Since STIs are one cause, using protection during sexual contact can prevent some cases.
 However, injuries and other medical conditions associated with urethral stricture can’t always be avoided.

 It’s important to see a doctor right away if you’re experiencing symptoms of urethral stricture.
 Treating the problem quickly is the best way to avoid serious complications.

 Many people have a good outcome after treatment for a urethral stricture.
 You may need future treatments as well if the stricture is the result of scar tissue.

 In some cases, stricture can cause urinary retention, the inability to urinate due to complete blockage in the urethra.
 This is a potentially dangerous condition.
 You should call your doctor right away if you experience symptoms of stricture and are unable to urinate.

 Medically reviewed on: Mar 29, 2017: University of Illinois-Chicago, College of Medicine

 Enter your symptoms in our Symptom Checker to find out possible causes of your symptoms.
 Go.